 This table shows the annualized Sharpe ratio, mean, and standard deviation of the four KR factors conditioned on terciles of the Idiosyncratic Treasury Volatility (IT-VOL) measure and the Treasury Market Complexity (T-COM) measure.
+The IT-VOL and T-COM measures are constructed with the full KR model, that is, the cross-sectional unexplained variation with respect to the full KR model, respectively, the difference in cross-sectionally explained variation between the first KR factor and the full KR model (instead of only the first four KR factors).
 Mean and standard deviation are annualized and in basis points.
-The sample is daily data from June 1961 to December 2020.
+The sample is from June 1961 to December 2020.